 - Switching Providers: Depending on the amount of data being stored, it may be difficult to transfer the data to a different provider.

-- Updates: If the service provider issues a new version of the product, the customer may have to allocate time learning the newer version.
+- Updates: If the service provider issues a new version of the product, the customer may have to allocate time to learn the newer version.

 - KyraThompson71 total contributions